tweag/nickel/rfcs/006-package-management.md

 - a command for adding a new dependency to the manifest (checking if it exists, and picking the most recent version)
-- a command for downloading the dependency tree (for use in build systems that expect different "fetch" and "build" phases)
+- a command for listing (in machine-readable format) the dependency tree and all its relevant metadata (for use in build systems that expect different "fetch" and "build" phases)
 - a command that checks for new dependency versions and updates the manifest
 - a command for automating the pull request necessary for updating your package